Evermystery

 He'd started tinkering during the Reykjavík commission, when they couldn't afford to prototype across time zones.
 What began as a clunky modeling environment—barely more than a wireframe tool with physics that only worked if you didn't look at it too hard—became, over three obsessive years of late nights and patch notes, a full immersive design platform.
 The marketing team later polished it into TerraForm Studio™ with a gradient logo and a licensing fee that made Grace's eyes water.
 Between the two of them, it kept its blunter name.

 Terraform let them do what the clock tower had only hinted at: build anything, instantly, together.
-Not renderings or wireframes but actual spaces you could walk through, feel the acoustics of, watch the light shift across as the hours passed.
+They stood in actual spaces you could walk through, feeling the acoustics and watching the light shift as the hours passed.
 They could stand inside a cathedral before a single brick existed and argue about whether the nave was too narrow or the clerestory let in too much glare at noon.

 The first time they stepped into the finished version, Grace cried.